20+ IT Cover Letter Examples for Information Technology Jobs

 It’s that easy.
 Remember there’s only two options to use to sign off your cover letter.
 Use Yours sincerely if you’ve addressed it to a named person and Yours faithfully if not.

-Finally, we’ve reached the end of the cover letter.
+At last, we’ve come to the conclusion of the cover letter.

 Here’s a great IT cover letter example postscript: